-The foundation knowledge requirements will be the focus of the academic component of dietitian education, either in a Didactic Program in Dietetics or a Coordinated Program accredited by the

-Commission on Accreditation for Dietetics Education, the accrediting agency for the American Dietetic Association.
-These requirements may be met through separate courses, combined into one course, or as part of several courses as determined by the college or university sponsoring a CADE-accredited program.
+The knowledge requirements will be the focus of the academic component of dietitian education, either in a Didactic Program in Dietetics or a Coordinated Program accredited by the Accreditation Council for Education and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
+These requirements may be met through separate courses, combined into one course, or as part of several courses as determined by the college or university sponsoring a ACEND-accredited program.

-Competence to practice dietetics is achieved through a CADE-accredited supervised practice component, either in a baccalaureate or masters degree Coordinated Program or a post-baccalaureate Dietetic Internship.
+Competence to practice dietetics is achieved through a ACEND -accredited supervised practice component, either in a baccalaureate or masters degree Coordinated Program or a post-baccalaureate Dietetic Internship.
 Competency statements specify what every dietitian should be able to do at the beginning of his or her practice career.
 The competency statements build on the foundation knowledge necessary for the entry-level practitioner to perform reliably at the level indicated.
 A concentration area is added to the basic competencies so that a supervised practice program can prepare graduates for identified market needs.
 Thus, all entry-level dietitians will have the basic competencies and additional competencies according to the concentration area completed.

-The Commission on Accreditation for Dietetics Education, 2008 Foundation Knowledge and Competencies for Dietitian Education are found in Appendix 1.
+The Accreditation Council for Education and, 2012 Core Knowledge for the Registered Dietitian are found in Appendix 1.